zackz9/snipercar-gallery-next/README.md

-This is a Modern Next.js 13 Application and gallery cars, Using React, Next JS 13, TypeScript, Tailwind CSS, and API Cars by API-Ninjas, and Image Studio API for images
+This is a Modern Next.js 13 Application and gallery to search of rent cars, Using React, Next JS 13, TypeScript, Tailwind CSS, and API Cars by API-Ninjas, and Image Studio API for images

 https://github.com/vercel/next.js/tree/canary/packages/create-next-app).